LinOTP/LinOTP/Develop.md

 The steps in a nutshell:

 1. get the LinOTP source code
-1. set up your system by installing all required packages and tools
+2. set up your environment by installing all required packages and tools
-1. configure LinOTP
+3. configure LinOTP
-1. run a LinOTP test server
+4. run a LinOTP test server
-1. run unit and functional tests
+5. run unit and functional tests

 Get the source code